Agribigdata/Field_road_segmentation/README.md

 Data are downloaded from: https://github.com/Agribigdata/dataset_code , unzipped and stored in a directory

-The path to the data-stored directory needs to be set to the corresponding path parameter in py file.
+The corresponding path parameter in py file  needs to be set to the data-stored directory path.

 # Feature extraction
 Extracting 8-dim features and calculating point relations (for GCN)